Fun Fact: Wax Seal Colors and Etiquette

 Anyone reading this actually familiar with wax seals?
 No?
 Okay, it’s this:

 For you young ones, this was how we used to seal envelopes.
 No lick-and-stick flaps, you took your envelope (or even, the back of your folded letter), and put some wax (not always actually wax) on it, and used the seal (the metal circle there) to make an imprint and press the wax down, sealing the envelope.
 Common seals would be either a motto or something novelty, a monogram / initial(s), or a family crest, each with slightly different meanings.
 Additionally, the stereotypical seal color is red, but the color was actually important: the seal was likely the first thing you’d see, so the color of the seal was a hint as to the contents of the letter.

-Blue seals were commonly associated with romance and passion, very strong feeling for one another.
+Blue seals were commonly associated with romance and passion, very strong feelings for one another.
 The stronger the blue used, the stronger the feelings being conveyed.

 Green wax was for casual, friendly letters.
 A word between friends, perhaps.
 Although again, red was also just as likely to be used, if the sender had no green.

 White was used for formal invitations, such as weddings.
-This put white-sealed letters into a higher category of importance — not as high as (correctly used) red seals, but something more than your average green or blue.
+This put white-sealed letters into a higher category of importance — not as high as (correctly, formally used) red seals, but something more than your average green or blue.

 Pink was the color of praise, a letter of congratulations, for example.
 In modern terms, if I were to hear word of one of my cousins graduating (and was crazy enough to write and seal an actual physical letter in 2019), I’d use pink.